Briscoe Cain

-Briscoe Cain (born December 9, 1984) is an American attorney and Republican member of the Texas House of Representatives for District 128.
+Briscoe Rowell Cain III (born December 9, 1984) is an American attorney and Republican member of the Texas House of Representatives for District 128 since 2017.
+Cain was a candidate for Texas's 9th congressional district in the May, 2026 Republican primary runoff.
+He was defeated by investment banker Alex Mealer.

 Early life and education

 Briscoe grew up in Deer Park, Texas, a suburb of Houston located in Harris County.
 At Deer Park High School, he was on the varsity cheerleading squad.
 He earned a bachelor's degree from the University of Houston-Downtown and a J.D. from South Texas College of Law.

 Political career

 In December 2015, Cain successfully defended the religious rights of Beaumont police officers when the city banned them from having Bible study during lunch breaks.
 In 2016, Cain obtained via a FOIA request invoices sent by a California bioscience company to four Texas medical schools.
 From these invoices he claimed the Texas schools were using tax dollars to purchase aborted fetal tissue, since Planned Parenthood was known to give fetuses to the California company.
 In a statement, Texas Tech University Health Sciences Center El Paso said that it strictly followed federal and state guidelines.
 Cain is the Texas legal counsel to Operation Rescue.

 Cain was elected by the Republican Party of Texas as an at-large member of the United States Electoral College in 2020.
-On December 14, 2020, he participated in the Texas presidential electors' meeting in Austin, Texas, casting his vote for Donald Trump for President.
+On December 14, 2020, he participated in the Texas presidential electors' meeting in Austin, Texas, casting his vote for Donald Trump for president.